nutanix-japan/nai-llm/docs/llmmgmt/llm_pre_reqs.md

 ## Reserve Ingress and Istio Endpoint IPs

 Nutanix AHV IPAM network allows you to black list IPs that needs to be reserved for specific application endpoints.
-We will use this feature to find and reserve two IPs.
+We will use this feature to find and reserve four IPs.

 We will need a total of four IPs for the following: